 The two key enzymes involved in the chemical breakdown of alcohol are ADH and ALDH.
 Some of the byproducts of this chemical process are highly toxic and have been shown to be carcinogenic (cancer-causing).
 After a number of steps, the body finally converts the alcoholic beverage into water and carbon dioxide, which can be easily flushed out.

-The Genetics of Metabolism: How Long Does Alcohol Stay in Your Body?
+The Genetics of Metabolism: How Long Does Alcohol Stay in The Body?

 Different people carry different versions of key enzymes.
 This means some people break down alcoholic beverages faster than others.
 This affects how long alcohol is in the system.
 Some people carry a more efficient version of the enzymes that metabolize alcoholic drinks.
 These people are relatively protected and tend to have a lower incidence of alcohol-related problems.

-Drinking Safely: How Long Can Alcohol Be Detected in Your System?
+How Long Can Alcohol Be Detected in The System?